 - An intellectual agenda (of no more than 1500 words) that describes the student's major areas of interest, intellectual influences, and accomplishments during M.A. coursework; - Two reading lists, one for the regional/national field and one for the global/thematic field.
 These lists will be compiled entirely from the coursework that the student has completed.
-(The final reading lists will normally encompass 50-60 books for each field; under no circumstances can the total exceed 150 books.); - Three historiographical essays (at least one in the student's major field and one in the global/thematic field; one of these essays should be substantially revised under the guidance of a portfolio committee member, while the other two should consist of essays submitted in graduate courses, in their original, unrevised form); - One seminar paper, revised under the guidance of a portfolio committee member; - Any other items that the student has produced during coursework that may be appropriate to the portfolio."
+(The final reading lists will

+- normally encompass 50-60 books for each field; under no circumstances can the total exceed 150 books.); - Three historiographical essays (at least one in the student's major field and one in the global/thematic field; one of these essays should be substantially revised under the guidance of a portfolio committee member, while the other two should consist of essays submitted in graduate courses, in their original, unrevised form); - One seminar paper, revised under the guidance of a portfolio committee member; - Any other items that the student has produced during coursework that may be appropriate to the portfolio."

 As the Portfolio will be assembled during the student's final semester (and likely taking courses), the Advisory Committee will avoid asking the student to add new items that were not produced (or currently being produced) during coursework Once each section of the portfolio is complete and committee members are satisfied with the results, individual committee members will write up Portfolio Field Assessments of the material relevant to them and submit those assessments to both the student and the major advisor.
 Once all of the Field Assessments are completed and the major advisor has reviewed and approved them, the Field Assessments are then sent to both the Director of Graduate Studies and the Graduate Secretary, and the student may then assemble a final portfolio and schedule an oral defense.
 At this point the student should send the final portfolio to all committee members in either paper or electronic form.
 The final portfolio must include signed copies of both the original Field Agreements and the final Field Assessments.
-A paper copy of the final portfolio should also be given to the Graduate Secretary, who will then make it available in the History Main Office.
 Ordinarily there will be two weeks between the completion/dissemination of the final portfolio and the oral defense.